-- Heat intolerance - · Excessive sweating or not being able to sweat - Bowel, bladder or digestive problems - · Changes in blood pressure, causing dizziness or lightheadedness
+- · Heat intolerance and altered sweating

+- Bowel, bladder or digestive problems

+- Changes in blood pressure, causing dizziness or lightheadedness

 Peripheral neuropathy can affect one nerve (mononeuropathy), two or more nerves in different areas (multiple mononeuropathy) or many nerves (polyneuropathy).
 Carpal tunnel syndrome is an example of mononeuropathy.
 Most people with peripheral neuropathy have polyneuropathy.